CannabisCoin Price Up 3.6% Over Last 7 Days (CANN)

-CannabisCoin (CANN) traded 1.3% higher against the US dollar during the one day period ending at 14:00 PM ET on November 24th.
-In the last seven days, CannabisCoin has traded up 3.6% against the US dollar.
-CannabisCoin has a total market capitalization of $320,526.83 and approximately $6.84 worth of CannabisCoin was traded on exchanges in the last 24 hours.
-One CannabisCoin coin can currently be bought for approximately $0.0042 or 0.00000011 BTC on exchanges.
+CannabisCoin (CANN) traded 0.9% higher against the US dollar during the twenty-four hour period ending at 20:00 PM Eastern on November 24th.
+CannabisCoin has a market cap of $321,104.34 and approximately $6.84 worth of CannabisCoin was traded on exchanges in the last 24 hours.
+One CannabisCoin coin can now be bought for approximately $0.0042 or 0.00000011 BTC on popular cryptocurrency exchanges.
+Over the last week, CannabisCoin has traded 3.6% higher against the US dollar.

 - NyanCoin (NYAN) traded down 2.2% against the dollar and now trades at $2.40 or 0.00008809 BTC.

-CannabisCoin (CANN) is a proof-of-work (PoW) coin that uses the X11 hashing algorithm.
-Its genesis date was April 20th, 2014.
+CannabisCoin is a proof-of-work (PoW) coin that uses the X11 hashing algorithm.
+It was first traded on April 20th, 2014.
 CannabisCoin’s total supply is 91,859,176 coins and its circulating supply is 77,231,175 coins.
+CannabisCoin’s official Twitter account is @cannabiscoins and its Facebook page is accessible here.
 CannabisCoin’s official website is cannabiscoin.net.
-CannabisCoin’s official Twitter account is @cannabiscoins and its Facebook page is accessible here.
 The Reddit community for CannabisCoin is https://reddit.com/r/cannabiscoins and the currency’s Github account can be viewed here.

 CannabisCoin is the payment solution for Marijuana dispensaries, retailers and merchants.
 CannabisCoin cryptocurrency is backed by Marijuana where it is accepted.”